Covid it is safe to call and visit us:

-We are still open and taking great care in sanitising the practice during lockdown.
+Yes, Opticians are still open during lockdown.
+We are taking appointments and taking great care in sanitising the practice during and after lockdown due to Covid.
 Our practice is kept very clean in order to keep all of us as safe as possible.
-Yes we are staying open, even with the latest lockdown restrictions.
+You can be seen for your eye or spectacle problems within the next few days, depending on the urgency.

 Everyone who enters the practice wears a mask, no exceptions, that may seem harsh to some, however there is very good evidence it reduces the transmission of Covid significantly.
 If you have breathing issues you need to be even more careful as those patients are going to be suffering more if infected with Covid.

-All surfaces that you are likely to come into contact with are wiped with 70% Isopropynol alcohol between every appointment.
+All surfaces that you are likely to come into contact with are wiped with 70% Isopropanol between every appointment.

 UV Air Sterilizers in our practice